rednithin/CSES/README.md

-# CSES-Set
+# CSES
-Mostly Solutions written in the Rust language
+Mostly Solutions written in Python and Rust.